Charmbracelet: Development and recording

-Music and lyrics
+Composition

+Charmbracelet is primarily an R&B album, though its genre classification has been the subject of some debate.
+NME remarked that the album is "nominally R&B, much like Tony Blair is nominally a socialist", suggesting a loose adherence to the genre's conventions.
+Carey's signature blend of pop and hip-hop remains central throughout the record, but she also incorporates unexpected elements, such as the "fascinatingly overblown orchestral remake" of Def Leppard's "Bringin' On the Heartbreak", as noted by Rolling Stone.
+According to Carey, the album's central theme is love, with the songs combining introspective and personal reflections with moments of celebration and levity.
+In an interview with Blender, she explained the album's title: "It's called Charmbracelet because charms are like pieces of yourself that you pass on to other people, like a song".
+Slant Magazine characterized the project as a continuation of Carey's pop-hip-hop fusion, remarking that the album "reprises the singer's now-signature mix of hip-hop and pop, but throws in a few happy surprises along the way".
+Critics described Charmbracelet as one of Carey's most personal records, following 1997's Butterfly.

+Songs

 Carey attempted to make a musical comeback with Charmbracelet, which focused on bringing Carey back to her R&B and soul roots in an attempt to recapture her audience.
 Critics both praised and criticized the condition of Carey's voice on the album; many called the songs average, and felt that most lacked sufficient hooks.
 The album's lead single, and Carey's boldest attempt at recreating the ballads from the early years of her career, was "Through the Rain", which was produced by Carey, and was described by one critic as "the sort of self-help ballad Ms. Carey was singing a decade ago".
 The songs on the album are a mixture of several genres.